jbroadway/docs/docs/2023.1/studio/how-tos/recording-and-live-streaming/how-to-control-obs-from-flipside-studio.md

 # How to control OBS from Flipside Studio

-Here's how to control OBS from in VR using Flipside Studio.
+TEST - Here's how to control OBS from in VR using Flipside Studio.

 --- Platform: Quest ---